UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/a1_control_base.md

 </details>

 ## 4. Inspect `experiment_logs` outputs
+At this point, you might want to look at the performance on some metrics, review saved video artifacts, inspect logs, or look at learning curves.
+We will briefly touch on what artifacts are produced within experiment logs as well as recommend creating a new repo to capture these.

 - View Tensorboard rewards
 - Make way to "remove the noise"
 ## 5. Make a change to the `Env` config

 ## 6. Train again (do step 2)